-Within a vertical sort group, the sort field value displays only on the first line of the rows for its sort group.
-However, you can display the appropriate BY field on every row in a styled report using the SET BYDISPLAY command.
+Within a sort group, the sort field value displays only on the first line of the rows or leftmost column of the columns for its sort group.
+However, you can display the appropriate BY or ACROSS field on every row in a report using the SET BYDISPLAY command.
 Although SET BYDISPLAY is supported for all output formats, it is especially important for making your report output more usable by Excel, which cannot sort columns properly when they have blank values in some rows.